- What is PAN tokenization?

 Akurateco stands out as a white-label payment software provider that offers a range of custom products and services for businesses of all sizes.
 With a strong focus on security and reliability, Akurateco provides clients with a comprehensive suite of solutions, including network tokenization.

 With a commitment to protecting sensitive data and ensuring compliance with industry regulations, our approach is aimed at minimizing the transfer of card data from the customers, merchant Application Programming Interface (API), and acquisition to Akurateco.
 The joint product of Visa, Mastercard, and American Express is made in international payment systems with the aim of increasing security in card data exchange.
-Akurateco is one of the first companies to work through Cybersource to assign a unique token instead of real card data for better security.
+Akurateco is one of the first companies to work through Visa and Mastercard to assign a unique token instead of real card data for better security.

 With such advanced security measures as PCI DSS Level 1 certification and regulatory adherence including GDPR, HIPAA, and PSD2, Akurateco ensures you can securely handle and transmit cardholder data.
 Start streamlining your payment processes today and forget about high operational costs and risks!